medic/cht-docs/content/en/design/best-practices/_index.md

 ------------

 ## Targets

 The Targets tab shows key performance indicators.
 Progress numbers are calculated automatically by the app, and goals are set by the organization.
 We currently support two types of widgets: Counts and Percentage-based bars.

 **Counts**

 - Counts show current totals and will update as reports are created
 - If there is a goal, it will be displayed to the right of the count.
 If the count is green, the goal has been met.
-If the count is red, the goal has not yet been met
+If the count is black, the goal has not yet been met
 - Goals can only be met by exceeding them, you cannot set a goal which is met by being under the goal

 <br>